kefeimo/dev-volttron-modular/volttron-lib-dnp3-driver/README.md

 </details>

-1. Install the volttron dnp3 driver library.
+1. Install the "volttron-lib-dnp3-driver" library.

 You have two options.
 You can install this library using the version on PyPi or install it from the source code (`git clone` might be required.)